Light deflection and gravitational lensing effects in acoustic black-bounce spacetime: Acoustic black bounce

 Thus, the equation for the angular deviation in the new coordinates is expressed by

 To perform the light deflection expansion in the weak field regime, it is necessary to write the impact parameter, Eq. (\ref{23}), in the new variables $\frac{1}{\beta^2}=u^2_0(1-q^2u^4_0)$.
 Therefore, we consider the expansion of the impact parameter in the gravitational deflection of the light equation and assume that the photon is very far from the WH.
-We can then perform the following approximations on the model parameters $q\ll{1}$ and $a\ll{1}$ and then write the angular deflection $\delta\phi=\Delta\phi-\pi$: note that in the limit where $a\to{0}$ we recover the results regarding the deviation of light in an ABH Eq. (\ref{10}).
+We can then perform the following approximations on the model parameters $q\ll{1}$ and $a\ll{1}$ and then write the angular deflection $\delta\phi=\Delta\phi-\pi$:

+Note that in the limit where $a\to{0}$ we recover the results regarding the deviation of light in an ABH, Eq. (\ref{10}).

+In order to provide a visual representation of the angular deflection in the weak field limit, we constructed the plot of $\delta\phi$ for small values of the ratios $\sqrt{|q|}/\beta$ and $a/\beta$, since in this limit the light passes far from the source, see Fig.~(\ref{sf}).
+We can observe that the angular deflection decreases as $\sqrt{|q|}/\beta$ and $a/\beta$ become increasingly smaller, which is what occurs in the asymptotic regime.